-SW: REST STIDE

-OHA/ODE Requirements Hybrid/Onsite Plan

-☑ Review and utilize the "Planning for COVID-19 Scenarios in Schools" toolkit. ☑ Ensure continuous services and implement Comprehensive Distance Learning. ☑ Continue to provide meals for students.
-Weekly review of attendance data and reported symptoms by staff and students to determine a potential increase in infection rates.
-Report to and consult with Polk County Health Department with all confirmed COVID19 cases.
-Temporarily dismiss students attending in-person learning when required by Polk County Health Department and RSSL guidance / metrics.
-Shift to distance learning for all students.
-Communicate with families regarding the criteria that must be met in order to resume on-site, in person learning.
+- Weekly review of attendance data and reported symptoms by staff and students to determine a potential increase in infection rates. - Report to and consult with Polk County Health Department with all confirmed COVID19 cases. - Temporarily dismiss students attending in-person learning when required by Polk County Health Department and RSSL guidance / metrics.
+Shift to distance learning for all students. - Communicate with families regarding the criteria that must be met in order to resume on-site, in person learning. - The school will continue to provide meals for all students.

-3c.
+Requirements for 3c.
 RECOVERY AND REENTRY

-OHA/ODE Requirements Hybrid/Onsite Plan ☑ Review and utilize the "Planning for COVID-19 Scenarios in Schools" toolkit. ☑ Clean, sanitize, and disinfect surfaces (e.g. door handles, sink handles, drinking fountains, transport vehicles) and follow CDC guidance for classrooms, cafeteria settings, restrooms, and playgrounds.
-Distance learning and in-person learning will be planned in collaborative teams, allowing for students to move between an in-person and distance learning model.
-In the event of a school closure, all students and staff will participate in distance learning during the closure.
-Consult with Polk County Health Department for guidance When bringing students back into On-Site or Hybrid instruction, consider smaller groups, cohorts, and rotating schedules to allow for a safe return to schools. on cleaning, sanitizing and disinfecting surfaces prior to reopening schools.
-Follow RSSL guidance regarding the return of students and staff for in-person learning.
+- Review and utilize the "Planning for COVID-19 Scenarios in Schools" toolkit. - Clean, sanitize, and disinfect surfaces (e.g. door handles, sink handles, drinking fountains, transport vehicles) and follow CDC guidance for classrooms, cafeteria settings, restrooms, and playgrounds. - When bringing students back into On-Site or Hybrid instruction, consider smaller groups, cohorts, and rotating schedules to allow for a safe return to schools.